duylam/git-branch-clean/README.md

-# git-gc
+`git-gc` is a command line tool to clean up unused git branches

-A command line tool to clean up unused git branches
+# Table of content

 <!-- toc -->